Microsoft/azure-docs.pl-pl/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     In this example we're using numpy, pandas, and matplotlib.
 Data is in the file cricket_chirps.csv.
 Because this file is in the same project as this present Notebook, we can just load it using a relative pathname.
     ```

-1. Komórka kodu; po uruchomieniu pokazuje zawartość tabeli jako dane wyjściowe.
-Można pominąć dane wyjściowe, `print` komentując instrukcję.
+1. Komórka kodu; Po uruchomieniu program wyświetla zawartość tabeli jako dane wyjściowe.
+Możesz pominąć dane wyjściowe, dodając komentarz do `print` instrukcji.

     ```python
     import numpy as np